neurodata/neurodata.io/content/about/agreements.md

 - check [whole body yes](https://conscious.is/concepts/leading-and-living-from-your-whole-body-yes) for all
 - check-out

 ### Transitions

 If you are leaving the lab, make a 'transition' plan no later than 3 months prior to departure, wherein the technical expertise we have acquired in the lab is transferred to at least one individual in the lab.
 This includes,
-- If we have written a numerical package, that the core components of it are integrated into another package, so maintanence is no longer dependent on us;
+- If we have written a numerical package, that the core components of it are integrated into another package, so maintenance is no longer dependent on us;
 - A plan for how to address completing papers that are not yet 'done' (where done means we've already sent proofs back).
-This includes identifying an indivudal who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the co-authors.
+This includes identifying an individual who will be the point of contact for future correspondence with journals, etc. Authorship inclusion and order may change in this process, including elevating/relegating to/from first author, as deemed appropriate by the co-authors.

 ### Agreements

 While these agreements are a living breathing document, changing them costs energy for everybody, and can lead to an experience of instability.
 Consider the costs upon proposing a modification.
 If you propose one, you are responsible for getting a majority of Neurodata members to approve the change.

 ## Activities

 ### Annual Group Hangouts

-To build community and deeper inter-personal connections, and to have fun, we have annual activities like going to dinner as a team.
+To build community and deeper interpersonal connections, and to have fun, we have annual activities like going to dinner as a team.
 These occasions will include a celebration of past successes, as well as a discussion of collective goals for the subsequent year.
 These occasions will be organized by trainees.

 ### Semi-Annual No JoVo Meeting

-We meet at least 2x annual without jovo to discuss ways we can collectively improve the lab, and provide detailed and [radically candid](https://www.radicalcandor.com/) feedback.
+We meet at least 2x annually without jovo to discuss ways we can collectively improve the lab, and provide detailed and [radically candid](https://www.radicalcandor.com/) feedback.

 ### Annual Reviews